bganguly/coding-project-ui/README.md

 # README for branch_01 #

 This project requires us to develop a website template viewer.
-See details in [README.md in master branch](https://github.com/bganguly/coding-project-ui/tree/master#readme)
+See details in [README.md in master branch](https://github.com/bganguly/website-template-viewer-ui/tree/master#readme)

-This specific branch is afirst pass and is  essentially just layout work using React components but no state management.
+This specific branch is a very first pass and is essentially just layout work using React components but no state management.
 Uses flex-box model heavily.
 There is no backend.
-Subsequent branches eg brabch_02/branch_03.. etc built on each previous branch.
+Subsequent branches eg branch_02/branch_03.. etc build on each previous branch.

 To run:
 ```